telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ## Preview Inspector

-The **Preview Inspector** (_Response_ only) allows you to view the response bodies as an image or an HTML page depending on the response content.
+The **Preview Inspector** (_Response_ only) allows you to view the response bodies as an image or an HTML page, depending on the response content.
 The Inspector can display most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, TIFF.

 ![Preview Inspector rendering image](../../images/livetraffic/inspectors/inspectors-image.png)

-If the content is in HTML format then the **Preview Inspector**  allows you to view responses in a web browser control, which provides a quick preview of how a given response may appear in a browser.
+If the content is in HTML format, then the **Preview Inspector**  allows you to view responses in a web browser control, which provides a quick preview of how a given response may appear in a browser.
 The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the Live Traffic list), meaning that most images and styles will not be displayed.
 Additionally, scripting and navigating are blocked, providing a read-only preview.

 ![Preview Inspector rendering HTML content](../../images/livetraffic/inspectors/inspectors-web.png)

 ## Body Inspectors

 There are several different **Body Inspectors** suitable for different types of requests and responses.
-Fiddler Everywhere will try to automatically load the most suitable type of Body Inspector depending on the content.
+Fiddler Everywhere will try to automatically load the most appropriate type of Body Inspector depending on the content.

 ### Text